Energy and Carbon Efficiency

 We work to reduce the energy use and carbon emissions associated with our activities, and collaborate with our group companies in their efforts to likewise reduce their impact.
 Finding ways to reduce energy consumption is essential to operating an efficient business.
 It enables the reduction of GHG emissions that contribute to climate change, while helping our businesses address the rising demand for, and cost of, energy.

 The majority of our business activities are undertaken at our location in Montréal, Québec.
-Our limited energy and carbon footprint is mostly tied to administration services relating to business travel and the use of electricity and natural gas in our office buildings.
+Our limited energy and carbon footprint is mostly tied to business travel and the use of electricity and natural gas at our Montréal head office.
 Our energy and carbon efficiency strategy is mainly focused on reducing the energy consumption and emissions from our office buildings.

 Steps Taken to Achieve our Objectives

-Our corporate head office, which represents 100% of our operational footprint, has been upgraded to the Building Owners and Managers Association (BOMA) Go Green Certification.
-We maintained our BOMA BESt® certification in 2015.
+Our corporate head office, which represents the majority of our operational footprint, has maintained its BOMA BEST® certification in 2016.

 Highlights from our Group Companies

 Great-West Lifeco has a strong commitment to minimizing its environmental impact.
-Since 2007, Great-West Lifeco’s Canadian operations have reduced their GHG emissions by 41.3% at their corporate buildings in Winnipeg, London, Toronto and Regina.
-Participating in the annual CDP Climate Change program for a fourth consecutive year, Great-West Lifeco has earned a position on CDP’s 2016 Climate A List, placing it in the top 10% of companies globally.
+Participating in the annual CDP Climate Change program for a fourth consecutive year, Great-West Lifeco has earned a position on CDP’s 2016 Climate A List, placing it in the top 10% of companies globally, the only Canadian financial services company to do so.

 IGM Financial is committed to transparency and accountability on climate issues, which is reflected in the many initiatives underway.
-These initiatives contributed to a 72% reduction in Scope 1 and 2 GHG emissions from 2014 to 2015.
-2016 was the fourth year that IGM Financial has participated in the CDP survey, obtaining a score of A-.
+These initiatives contributed to a 72% reduction in Scope 1 and 2 GHG emissions from 2013 to 2016.
+2016 was the fourth year that IGM Financial has participated in the CDP survey, obtaining a score of A- and ranking in the top five financial services companies in Canada for the third year in a row.

 In 2016, GWL Realty Advisors has achieved a “Green Star” ranking from the Global Real Estate Sustainability Benchmark (GRESB) survey for a second consecutive year.
-GWL Realty Advisors improved its position from the top 15% of 707 global participants in 2015 to the top 10% of 759 global participants in 2016.
+GWL Realty Advisors improved its position from the top 15% of 707 global participants in 2015 to the top 10% of 759 global participants in 2016, placing second overall in Canada among private real estate management firms.
 The company also scored well above the global average and the average for its North American peer group in each of the assessed categories.

 High Efficiency Data Centre